Baker-Harrison/Grade_Predictor/readme.md

 * Step 1: Install the json library from here https://github.com/nlohmann/json
 * Step 2: add the library to your version of this project (I don't currently know how to do it for Visual Studio)
+* Step 3: if you are using cmake, edit the cmakelists.txt file to the proper settings to work with the json library
+* Step 4: In the FileManager.h file, edit the path to link to the json file provided in the src/TextFiles directory
-* Step 3: build the project.
+* Step 5: build the project.

 ### Using this app